-What happens when a synopsis is too terse, too cluttered, or short of a critical detail?
-What’s seen cannot be unseen, so scribbles should not be outed until they’re rubbed and buffed to a sheen – i.e., saved as draft to be finished and sent at a later time once reviewed and perfected. 🔏 And if you still must edit after publishing, updates would benefit from the protection of a timestamped change history to ensure data integrity.
+What happens when a synopsis is too cluttered or lacking in detail?
+What’s seen cannot be unseen, so scribbles should be saved as a draft to be finished and sent at a later time once reviewed and perfected. 🔏 And if you still must edit after publishing, updates will certainly benefit from the protection of a timestamped change history to ensure data integrity.

 What's a synopsis?

-So, first things first: a synopsis is a written and descriptive digest of the major points of a session (a.k.a. a lesson).
-Expectedly, the content is written by staff/lecturers and shared to students.
+So, first things first: a synopsis is a written and descriptive digest of the major points of a session.
+Expectedly, the content is written by either staff or lecturers and shared with students.
 Within the synopsis, one may include a rundown of what was done and discussed in class, pivotal takeaways, suggested or compulsory readings for the next session, guidelines for a specific assignment, and more.
-Synopsis can also be made available before a session so that students know what to expect in advance and come prepared with relevant questions and talking points. ✍️
+Synopses can also be made available before a session so that students know what to expect in advance and come prepared with relevant questions and talking points. ✍️

-Having a synopsis helps students remind, review and reflect on what they learned, distinguish between essential and supplementary information and orientate their studies, while also serving as reliable evidence of the lecturer's work.
+Having a synopsis helps students remind, review and reflect on what they learned, distinguish between essential and supplementary information and organize their studies, while also serving as reliable evidence of the lecturer's work.

-How do I publish or save a synopsis as draft?
+How do I publish or save a synopsis as a draft?

-When you go into Academics > Calendar and enter a particular programme and class, the course content is to be found in the Syllabus of the respective unit.
-However, a hindrance is that previously it was only possible to SAVE and content had to be published immediately. 😖 A delightful improvement is that now you can save a draft to give it a few more reads, make amends and post later. 😃
+When you go into Academics ➝ Calendar and enter a particular course, the course content (consisting of the synopses for the sessions and a list of shared resources) is to be found under Syllabus.
+In the past, it was only possible to SAVE and content had to be published immediately, but currently you can save a draft to give it a few more reads, make amends and post later. 😃

 To do so: